LasseRosenow/riot-runtime-config/README.md

 ## 3.1.
 Configuration Schemas

 A CS represents a configuration group in the RIOT Registry.
-A RIOT module requires to add an instance to a given Configuration Schema in order to expose its configurations to the Registry API.
+A RIOT module is required to add an instance to a given Configuration Schema in order to expose its configurations to the Registry API.
 Or needs to implement its own custom CS.

 A CS is defined by an id, some Meta-Data (name, description) and a get and set handler for interacting with the configuration parameters of the configuration group.